 2. South Coast Botanic Garden

 Also known as “The Jewel of the Peninsula,” this incredible 87-acre garden has more than 2,500 different species of plants from around the world.
 So, technically social distancing should be pretty seamless.
 You can wander through the spikey beauties of the Cactus Garden or the Zen setting of the Japanese Garden while you see how many of the 200 bird species you can spot.
-You will have to book a ticket ($15) in advance though.

 From waterfalls to peacocks, the Baldwin lake, and incredible fauna, this might actually be heaven.
 Spaces are limited and you’ll need book online ($15) before going as no tickets will be sold at the door.
-Again, you’ll need to have your face covered and respect social distancing measures at all times.
-It’s often sold out and it’s closed on Mother’s Day, you can always plan ahead for next week.

 This is arguably one of the best gardens in the city, mostly thanks to the incredible themed sections throughout the 120-acres of lush gardens with 15,000 plant varieties.
 This historic estate in Pasadena is a natural and cultural paradise.
 If you aren’t wandering through the Japanese garden, you could be dining at 1919 Cafe or soaking up knowledge at the museum.